 The trail is designed to engage a variety of groups in our local community

 The activities on the trail are designed to help improve awareness, observational skills and help ASD young people have fun, while overcoming challenges with social communication and cognitive learning.Learn more about Autism

 Young People Aged 12-24 years referred to Wiston Lodge

-These may be individuals looking to gain additional experience which could support them into the world of work or further training.
+These may be individuals looking to gain additional and life experiences supporting them into the world of work or further training.
 Local young people have built many of the path structures, giving them ownership over the project whilst learning valuable life skills.Enquire

-Groups have helped to build a drum circle, percussion play zone, Viking boat, giant mud kitchen, gold panning zone, replica Crannog and a beautiful performance stage.
-The path is also dotted with woodland animal structures and glow-in-the-dark fairy houses!
+Groups have helped to build a drum circle, percussion play zone, Viking boat, a giant mud kitchen, we have a gold panning zone, a stunning replica scottish Crannog and a beautiful performance stage arriving soon.
+The path is also dotted with woodland animal characters, climbing and adventure structures and glow-in-the-dark fairy houses!

 Through support from our funders BBC Children in Need, Tesco: Bags of Help and The National Lottery Community Fund: Young Start; we have engaged children with ASN in educational programmes based around our new trail.
 These programmes are both bespoke to the groups and child-led; allowing children’s imagination to flourish in this unique sensory environment.
 The programmes we run are based around the Curriculum for Excellence with a focus on nature discovery, history, music and renewable energy.